Thermatix/ruta/README.md

 ###Handlers

-Next you should define some handlers, not every component needs a handler but every component that does needs to match names with a corresponding handler.
+Next you should define some handlers, not every component needs a handler but every component has one needs to match names with a corresponding handler.

 you use the `handle` method to define a handler and you pass into it the name of the element you want this